Skip to content

 Asking directly works.
 It’s the single fastest path to verification, and it keeps you on the right side of every privacy law on the books.

-When we tried the two-way ID check on three first dates sourced from Bumble in February 2026, all three matches agreed without hesitation.
-The test itself: both people sit across a table, open the other person’s dating profile on their own phone, and confirm the name, age, and one photo match a government ID each is willing to show.
+The two-way ID check is simple: both people sit across a table, open the other person’s dating profile on their own phone, and confirm the name, age, and one photo match a government ID each is willing to show.

 The script is this: “Before we meet, can we both do a quick ID check?
 I’ll share mine first.”
 If the answer is no, you have information you didn’t have thirty seconds earlier, and you’ve saved yourself an evening of wondering whether the person on the other side of the table is who they claimed to be on the app.